2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 ✔ It Suits Your Computer Motherboard

-If your motherboard supports 2.5-inch SATA, then you can use any standard 2.5-inch SSD.
-These are the most common and are usually the cheapest option.
-And, if your motherboard supports M.2, then you'll need to buy an M.2 SSD.
-These are usually more expensive than 2.5-inch SATA SSDs, but they offer higher performance.
+If your motherboard supports 2.5-inch SATA, you can use a standard 2.5-inch SSD, which is often the cheapest option.
+If it supports M.2, you'll need to buy an M.2 SSD, which is usually more expensive but offers higher performance.

 ✔ 500GB~1TB Capacity

-Some people may think they can get away with a smaller SSD, but it's not worth the risk.
-If your SSD is too small, you won't be able to clone your entire hard drive and will have to start over with a fresh installation of Windows (or macOS).
+Some people may think they can get away with a smaller SSD, but it's not worth the risk, as it will force them to start over with a fresh installation of their operating system.

 ✔ PCIe/NVMe SSD